marco-kraemer/inception/README.md

 # Inception

-* This is a école 42 project that aims to broaden out knowledge in system adminstration using docker.
+* This is a école 42 project that aims to broaden our knowledge in system adminstration using docker.

-* It was made in a virtual machine

 ## Images
 Three images were virtualized for this project